 We believe it is very important for parents/carers to be involved in all areas of their child’s learning and we actively encourage discussions.
 We believe, where appropriate, that it is essential to understand your child’s views on any difficulties they may experience with their learning.
 You will be able to share your views and discuss your child’s progress at regular meetings with the subject teachers and form tutor.
 If your child has a Statement of special educational need or an Education, Health and Care plan (EHCP) you and your child will be able to share your views at the Annual Review.

-Our acting SENCO is Stuart Young (LBTH).
-You can contact him via reception or through the 'Contact' section of this website.
+Our SENCO is Justyna Sagan.
+You can contact her via reception or through the 'Contact' section of this website.